 Smoothies Are The Gateway To Health

-If your child has never had a smoothie, which is what Dr. Kilbanes’s Liquid Vitality really is, I want you to begin with one of the simple, easy to digest “Starter Smoothies” listed below and gradually work up to the Dr. Kilbane’s Liquid Vitality, the natural alternative to Pediasure.
+If your child has never had a smoothie, begin with one of the simple, easy to digest “Starter Smoothie” listed below and gradually work up to the Dr. Kilbane’s Liquid Vitality, the natural alternative to Pediasure.

 Examples Of High Nutrients Foods To Include:

 The MOST important thing at the beginning is to make sure your child likes that first smoothie.
 We have one first shot at this so let’s make it count!
-As my friend and health coach Haynes Paschall says, begin with a starter smoothie.
+Begin with a starter smoothie.
 If they like it, they will keep asking for more!

 As your child gets used to this smoothie, enlist her in helping to prepare the Intermediate Smoothie.